-As I stated, in my previous post, I kept to my hotel room for much of the trip.
-Even vaccinated, I was worried, and am still worried, as such I kept to myself, where possible.
-Because I did not want to ride trains and automobiles with all the COVID madness, Mr. Taieb was so very kind to send them to my hotel.
-I then stayed in my hotel room and tasted through them.
+As stated, in my previous post, I kept to my hotel room for much of the trip.
+Even vaccinated, I was worried, and am still worried, as I kept to myself, where possible.
+Mr. Taieb was very kind, to once again, send the wines to the hotel.
+I then stayed in the hotel room and tasted through them.

 As always, you can get these wines and much more from Taieb’s online website.
 They ship within Europe and to London.
-Sadly, they are all sold out of almost all the incredible 2019 Burgundies that I enjoyed tasting at Andrew Breskin’s house.
-Andrew has some of them still for sale, like the lovely 2017 Domaine Chantal Lescure and the 2019 Jean-Philippe Marchand wines – lovely!!
+Sadly, they are all sold out of the incredible 2019 Burgundies that I enjoyed tasting at Andrew Breskin’s house.
+The website is selling the 2017 Domaine Chantal Lescure and they will soon have new 2021 J.P.
+Marchand Burgundies!
+Thankfully, Andrew has some of them for sale, like the lovely 2017 Domaine Chantal Lescure and the 2019 Jean-Philippe Marchand wines – lovely!!
 Get them while they last!

 Tasting in the hotel room

-In the end, it was a wonderful outcome.
+In the end, it was a wonderful outcome, short of not seeing the Taiebs, again.
 I had time to taste the wines at my pace, room for all the wines to sit and breathe.
-The A/C was running full-time but it was great and the hotel folks were very nice.
-Of course, I missed hanging out with Mr. Taieb, and I hope he and his lovely family are doing well!
+As stated, I missed hanging out with Mr. Taieb, and I hope he and his lovely family are doing well!

 QPR WINNING Wine Distributor